peter50216/trailblazer.github.io/gems/disposable/api.md

 The `JSONB` module allows working with generic hash fields with any level of nesting.
 Instead of clumsy hash operations, you have Ruby objects.

 <div class="panel">
-   <code>JSONB</code>'s not limited to Postgres' JSONB and hstore column type, but may also interact with a JSON or serialized-hash columns.
+   <code>JSONB</code>'s not limited to Postgres' JSONB and hstore column type, but may also interact with JSON or serialized-hash columns.
 </div>

 A serialized hash field must return a Ruby hash.